nemisig/nemisig2019/index.md

 Registration will be open shortly.

-If you have any questions, please direct them to the [Google Group](mailto:nemisig@googlegroups.com)!
+If you have any questions, please [email the Google Group](mailto:nemisig@googlegroups.com)!
 You may also wish to [join the group](https://groups.google.com/forum/#!forum/nemisig).

 ## Venue